sahlberg/PSL1GHT/README.md

 ... for a local build of it.
 Ensure that $PSL1GHT is set when you are building any of the examples or other apps that use PSL1GHT.

 Current Status
 --------------

 ### Graphics

-PSL1GHT supports hardware acclerated 3d graphics.
+PSL1GHT supports hardware accelerated 3d graphics.
-Vertex shaders are a work in progress and Fragment shaders don't exsist yet.
+Vertex shaders are a work in progress and Fragment shaders don't exist yet.

 ### Input

 PS3 controllers are fully supported, and pressing the PS button brings up the in-game XMB menu, assuming the framebuffer is working.

-Quitting from the XMB requires the application to register a callback ot handle the event.
+Quitting from the XMB requires the application to register a callback to handle the event.
 An example using this is the camera example.

 ### Filesystem Access